The Persistent Plodder Has His Or Her Place

 So Who Should I Look To Recruit?

-You should aim to recruit those people that you feel comfortable working with on a long term basis, at least 5 years.
-But make no mistake about this, that steely, unpretentious work horse is the real network marketing superstar, in my opinion.
+You should aim to recruit those people that you feel comfortable working with on a long-term basis, at least 5 years.
+But make no mistake about this, that steely, unpretentious workhorse is the real network marketing superstar, in my opinion.
 You know the ones who are silently tenacious, who have tremendous hidden energy and enthusiasm.

-Over the years I have seen many a so called network marketing superstar come into the industry, shoot their mouths off and disappear within three to six months.
-Most of them are all talk and unfortunately we do not know how they are going to turn out.
-Now the sad thing is the high flying sponsor who brought them in talks them up big time, as the next wonder woman or superman, forgetting the real worker bees temporarily.
+Over the years I have seen many a so-called network marketing superstar come into the industry, shoot their mouths off and disappear within three to six months.
+Most of them are all talk and unfortunately, we do not know how they are going to turn out.
+Now the sad thing is the high flying sponsor who brought them in talks them up big time, as the next wonder woman or Superman, forgetting the real worker bees temporarily.

 A Work Horse Versus A Thoroughbred

-On a great audio, I heard Dr Tom Barrett talk about the difference between a pack horse and a race horse.
+On a great audio, I heard Dr. Tom Barrett talk about the difference between a pack horse and a racehorse.
 He was spot on when he stated that he would rather work with a pack horse.
 Why?
 Because they are dependable, they keep at it and you can rely on them to deliver.

 I want to work with someone who I can ask the question, “Are you still here with me?” and they answer, “Yes I am.” instead of asking a question and receiving silence.

 I remember when I was a police cadet and we walked 40 miles over two days, camping in between.
 Initially we had heavy rucksacks, as we were carrying a lot of weight.
-Now initially all the others left me behind, but in the end, because of my endurance levels, I basically ran them all into the ground, they struggled to finish and I just kept on going like the energiser bunny.
+Now initially all the others left me behind, but in the end, because of my endurance levels, I basically ran them all into the ground, they struggled to finish and I just kept on going like the energizer bunny.

 So the moral of the story is it doesn’t matter how you start that matters.
 It is all about how you finish.
 So finish strong my friends and win.
 It is not being a network marketing superstar that is important, it is about keeping going and chipping away at your business day after day.